Thinking about hiking the Navajo Loop Trail in Bryce Canyon National Park? You’re in for one of the park’s most iconic and rewarding experiences.

 ⚠️ Afternoon thunderstorms with hail and lightening are common in summer, so be prepared.

-⚠️ I recommend doing this hike early in the summer, as it can get crowded and hot.
+⚠️ I recommend doing this hike early in the day in the summer, as it can get crowded and hot later in the day.

 ⚠️ Unless you get a very early start, I recommend taking the shuttle (get off at the Sunset Point stop), because parking is limited.